 Organizations that hold a meeting or sponsor an activity on the campus must clear a time and place on the College calendar and secure approval forms from the Student Activities Office.
-Activity approval forms must be completed and submitted to the Student Activities Office not less than two weeks in advance of the date the function is to be held.
+Activity approval forms must be completed and submitted to the Student Activities Office for approval at least 15 business days prior to any activity.